Nurou/ot-harjoitustyo/studyTracker/documentation/architecture.md

 ## Remaining Structural Weaknesses

 ### UI

 The UI implementation is implemented in its entirety in the StudyTrackerUi class.
-A cleaner and more maintanable soltuion would be to refactor the application to use FXML, or at least seperate the current class into smaller ones.
+A cleaner and more maintainable solution would be to refactor the application to use FXML, or at least separate the current class into smaller ones.

 Inline CSS has been mixed with JavaFX styling, which is an inconsistent approach.
 More optimally, there would be separate stylesheets that take care of all the layout needs of the application.

 The UI has also not been tested, and is skipped in checkstyle tests.